mpresill/VBS_unitarity/workflow.md

 ## Costanza's workflow

 Codes for the production of histograms are available in [test](https://github.com/mpresill/VBS_unitarity/tree/main/test) repository.
-Download the folder and run the configuration file:
+Download the folder and run the configuration script:

 ```
 chmod +x config.sh